 - Elotuzumab (HuLuc63).
 A monoclonal antibody that targets proteins on the surface of myeloma cells.
 It is being studied in combination with either Velcade® or Revlimid®, plus low-dose dexamethasone.

 - Ixazomib (MLN9708).
-An oral proteasome inhibitor being studied with Revlimid and dexamethasone versus placebo plus Revlimid and dexamethasone for relapsed/refractory myeloma patients.
+An oral proteasome inhibitor being studied with Revlimid and dexamethasone versus placebo plus Revlimid and dexamethasone for relapsed/refractory and also newly diagnosed myeloma patients.

 A number of approaches are under study, including:

 - Allogeneic stem cell transplantation.
 A treatment for certain other types of blood cancers, it is being studied as a treatment for younger myeloma patients with high-risk disease.
 Allogeneic stem cell transplantation is associated with a higher risk for serious side effects and death compared to the risks associated with autologous transplantation.
 It may be considered for a patient who has an HLA [human leukocyte-associated antigen(s)]-matched donor, usually a brother or sister; other eligibility factors include patient age and the absence of certain medical conditions such as diabetes, kidney disease or heart disease.
 Two key potential advantages of this procedure are that using cells from a healthy donor rather than from the patient eliminates the chance that myeloma cells will be re-infused into the patient, and donor cells may also work as immunotherapy, providing an antimyeloma effect.

 For more information about all types of stem cell transplantation, see the free LLS information booklet, Blood and Marrow Stem Cell Transplantation.